jkurian/play-this/README.md

 5. Check the migrations folder to see what gets created in the DB
 6. Run the seed: `npm run knex seed:run`
 7. Check the seeds file to see what gets seeded in the DB
-8. Run the express server: `node ./server/index.js`
-9. Run Webpack dev server: `npm run dev`
+8. Start the project: `npm run start`
 10. Visit http://localhost:8080/

 ## Dependencies